GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 * Finally, the user is directed to the callback URL which Chrome is listening out for and it will fire the callback event registered in your `launchAuthFlow` call.
 The `launchAuthFlow` recieves the URL that was the final redirect target from the authentication flow which in nearly all cases includes the information your app will need to identify the user - in our case the Access Token (which then needs to be exchanged.
 The joys of OAuth).

+This is really cool (at least Paul Kinlan thinks so).
+We have a wrapper to Foursquare's authentication mechanism, and a way to call the API.
+Now that we can do this, we really really need to be able to do something useful with it.

+So in your `TODO` Javascript file, we need to hook up the API.

+Lets create a button for Sign-in.

+    <button id="signing">Sign-in</button>

+Now we need to make this button do something.
+Luckily Angular lets us do some cool stuff here.

+    var onSuccess = function(data) { };

+    var onError = function(data) { };
+    foursquare.getRecentCheckins(onSuccess, onError);

+We will leave it up to the reader to make sure that every time the app is loaded, the new Data is fetched.
+(Hint, chrome.app.onLaunched evevent).

 Now, after all this, you might argue, why is putting locations into my Todo list important if I had already been to the place.
 My answer would be: that is a good question. ;) - but you got to see the Chrome Identity API in action.